SulmanK/Blog/docs/writing/posts/reddit_text_insight_sentiment_cloud.md

     - We monitor our pipeline with dedicated metrics tasks, using a StatsD exporter to send real-time data to Prometheus, and MLflow tracking for model performance.

 6. **Shutdown VM using Cloud Function**
+    We use a Cloud Function to shutdown the VM after the pipeline is complete.
    ```python
     shutdown_vm = PythonOperator(
         task_id='shutdown_vm',